 - 4. The panel members may ask the doctoral student such questions that they consider appropriate.
 Furthermore, the people with a doctoral degree that are present at the public defence may ask questions at the time and in the manner indicated by the panel chairperson. - 5.
 After the oral examination and defence of the thesis, each member of the panel gives a written assessment of the thesis and its defence.
-Subsequently, the panel issues a written report and the overall mark given to the thesis, using the following scale: "fail", "pass", "merit" or "excellent". - At the end of the event, the panel chairperson will publicly announce the mark obtained by the doctoral student.
+Subsequently, the panel issues a written report and the overall mark given to the thesis, using the following scale: "fail", "pass", "merit" or "excellent". - 6.
+At the end of the event, the panel chairperson will publicly announce the mark obtained by the doctoral student.
 The secretary issues the corresponding certificate of the mark given, which must be signed by all the members of the panel and forwarded to the Doctoral School. - 7.
 If the thesis has been awarded an overall mark of excellent, the panel may propose that the thesis be given the mention cum laude, if this is unanimously approved by secret ballot. - 8.
-The vote will be given individually in a sealed envelope.
-The panel secretary must attach the votes to the rest of the documentation and send them to the Doctoral School.
-The count will be carried out in the Doctoral School in a different session from the oral examination and defence of the thesis, in the presence of at least two people, one of whom must necessarily be a member of the Doctoral School's academic staff.
-If the mention cum laude should be given, the Doctoral School will notify this to the doctoral student within a maximum period of 7 calendar days, counting from the day after the date of the vote count. - 9.
-If the doctoral student should not agree with the overall mark given, he or she may submit, within a period of ten calendar days counting from the day after the oral examination and defence of the thesis, a reasoned request for review addressed to the Doctoral School's management.
+The vote will be given individually in person or online.
+When the defence is online or in hybrid format, voting is carried out on the Doctoral School's platform.
+If the defence is in person, the panel secretary must attach the votes to the rest of the documentation and send them to the Doctoral School.

+9. If the doctoral student should not agree with the overall mark given, they may submit, within a period of ten calendar days counting from the day after the oral examination and defence of the thesis, a reasoned request for review addressed to the Doctoral School's management.
 For its part, within a period of ten days counting from the day after the date of receipt of the request, the Doctoral School's management must notify this request to the thesis panel chairperson, who must draw up a review report and send it to the Doctoral School within a maximum period of ten days.
 The School will notify the outcome of the review to the doctoral student within a maximum period of five calendar days after receipt of the review report.

-If the doctoral student does not agree with the review, he or she may file an appeal to the President of the UOC within a maximum period of one month counting from the day after receiving notification of the review.
+If the doctoral student does not agree with the review, they may file an appeal to the rector of the UOC within a maximum period of one month counting from the day after receiving notification of the review.
 If this period elapses without any appeal being made, the Doctoral School's management will execute the panel's decision.
-If the review report recommends changing the mark, the Doctoral School will enter the change in the doctoral student's academic record and will notify it, together with the review report, to the doctoral student within a period of 10 working days counting from the day after receiving the abovestated modification.
+If the review report recommends changing the mark, the Doctoral School will enter the change in the doctoral student's academic record and will notify it, together with the review report, to the doctoral student within a period of 10 working days counting from the day after receiving the above-stated modification.